-If you suspect something is going on with the daycare your child is attending, check out our list of what the symptoms of negligence and abuse are by following the link below:
+If you suspect something is going on with the daycare your child is attending, check out our list of the symptoms of negligence and abuse are by following the link below:

 As stated in the article, it can be simple things such as your child coming home thirsty and hungry every day, or constantly coming home with bruises.
 No matter how big or small an injury to your child is, the daycare should be held accountable.
 Continue reading to find out how to hold a daycare accountable for its negligence.
 Keep in mind that many times a daycare worker will not inform a parent of an injury for multiple reasons.
-Some of them being that they are scared to lose their jobs or getting the daycare in trouble.
+Some of them being that they are scared to lose their jobs or get the daycare in trouble.
 No matter how an injury happened, a parent has the right to know the truth.

 How To Prove Negligence When Your Child Is Injured At Daycare

 Whether you are informed of an injury by the daycare center, or you discover it on your own at home later, your first step should be a visit to the doctor.
 Having the injury assessed and treated is important, not only for your child’s health and healing but for an injury claim you may later make.
 Medical records documenting the timing and seriousness of the injury will play a fundamental role in any future settlement.
 Also, a record of all treatment expenses will be vital to obtaining a fair settlement on behalf of your child.

 The injury alone, however, will not be enough to sue for compensation.
 After all, accidents do happen and it may be no one’s fault.
 To hold the daycare center and childcare providers liable, you will have to show the following: